Hannah's Desk

 After finishing my master’s at Trinity College Dublin, I spent several weeks interrailing through Europe before heading back to Seattle.
 At the end of that trip, I didn’t go straight home.
 I went back to Tunis.

-It wasn’t a research visit and it wasn’t planned far in advance.
-I just wanted to be there again.
+It wasn’t a research visit, nor was it planned super far in advance.
+I reunited with another friend of mine from the same SIT program, both of us sharing the strong desire to be there again.
 I wanted to walk through the medina, sit in La Marsa, hear the call to prayer over the rooftops, and spend time in a place that had reshaped how I think about the world.
-The fact that I was drawn back — that Tunisia pulled me in even when there was no institutional reason to return — says something about what the place means to me that’s harder to articulate in academic language.
+The fact that I was drawn back - that Tunisia pulled me in even when there was no institutional reason to return - says something about what the place means to me that’s harder to articulate in academic language.

 There’s a particular quality to Tunis that I haven’t found anywhere else.
 The warmth and openness of the people, the way the city holds layers of history without making a museum of itself, the architecture that moves between Ottoman, French colonial, and modern in the space of a single street.
-And then there’s Carthage — sitting quietly on the coast, one of the most consequential cities in human history, while most people who’ve heard the name couldn’t point to it on a map, let alone connect it to the modern city that grew up beside it.
+Then there’s Carthage - sitting quietly on the coast, one of the most consequential cities in human history.
+The Punic Port remains to this day, and I took time on this recent trip to visit the port alongside several other historical sites that made Carthage the historical behemoth it was.
+Many people had no idea where or what Tunisia was when I first told them where I was studying, but could recognise the name Carthage from their middle school history class when I mentioned it.
 That gap between what a place is and what the world knows about it resonates with me.
-A lot of my research is about exactly that kind of gap — the distance between reality and the narratives constructed around it.
+A lot of my research is about exactly that kind of gap - the distance between reality and the narratives constructed around it.

 What I Carry

 Tunisia is present in my daily life in ways that might not be obvious from my CV.
-I wear jasmine oil — the scent of the medina.
-I wear a Hand of Fatima around my neck.
-I use French regularly and have absorbed phrases from the Tunsi dialect that surface without my thinking about them.
+I wear jasmine oil on my wrists and a Hand of Fatima around my neck.
+My French absorbed phrases from the Tounsi dialect that surface without my thinking about them.
+I am extremely discerning about the harissa I buy, and cous cous has become a staple at home.
 These aren’t affectations or souvenirs; they’re traces of a place that became part of how I move through the world.

 That matters more than the number of months I spent there.